Our vision is that every young person feels their capacity to Bedazzle

-We have focussed on working directly with schools and community partners to catch children and young people in need early on, and to help them achieve greater well-being with person-centred programming, which often incorporates sports, physical programmes, and/or the arts.
-We take a holistic approach, involving teachers, parents, carers, and others as appropriate in supporting each young person.
-Much of this work was designed liasing with the NHS, schools, young people, and care providers to pinpoint problems and design practical programme solutions.
+Our aim is to help our communities achieve greater well-being with person-centred programming, which often incorporates physical activity, nature, the arts and creative outlets.
+We take a holistic approach, involving teachers, parents, carers, and other professionals supporting each young person.
+Much of this work was designed liaising with NHS commissioning groups, schools, young people, and care providers to try and plug the gaps in existing services.

 Our charitable purposes, as listed in our constitution are: